The Kingdom of Burma

 Under the Gupta Empire, Magadha was once the middle kingdom of the Indian Cakravatin Empire.
 Indias was then retaining its basic social and political administration subdivision down to village unit as a feudal state.
 After the fall of the Gupta Empire, the whole India had been drawn mostly under the South Indian Hindu development.
 Under the Hindu cast' s system, low level authority figures transformed themselves into warlord kings with unlimited powers over theirs subjects.

-Intermarriage between Europeans and Burmese gave birth to an indigenous Eurasian community known as the Anglo-Burmese who would come to dominate the colonial society.
+Intermarriage between Europeans and Burmese (more often enough Mien) gave birth to an indigenous Eurasian community known as the Anglo-Burmese who would come to dominate the colonial society.
 In close connection with Colonial development, they received the top privilege, second only to the British authority themselves.